Breather modes of fully nonlinear mass-in-mass chains: Asymptotic analysis

 To illustrate the types of behaviour that may be observed, we consider mass ratios (\ref{mu-def}), either side of unity, namely 3 and 0.3; and spring constants above and below unity, i.e.\ $\ro=1/3, 3$.
 We also consider cases with no quadratic nonlinearities ($\alpha=a=0$) and with both ($\alpha \neq 0 \neq a$), as well as with one but not the other (both $\alpha = 0 \neq a$ and $\alpha \neq 0 = a$).

 We observe that in many cases there are a large range of wavenumbers, $k$, which give rise to almost the same frequency ($\omega$).
-For example, in the lower right panel, the optical frequency is almost independent of wavenumber, whilst the acoustic mode has a strong dependence on $k$; whereas in the top left panel, the situation is reversed: the acoustic mode is almost independent on $k$ whilst the optical mode varies strongly with $k$.
-In the lower left panel, both modes vary with $k$.
+For example, in the lower right panel, the optical frequency is almost independent of wavenumber, whilst the acoustic mode has a strong dependence on $k$; \qq{that is, as the wavenumber $k$ varies from zero to $\pi/2$, the acoustic band covers a considerable range of frequencies, ($0 \leq \omega \leq 0.53$), whereas, in the same range of $k$, only a very small range of frequencies are covered by the optical band, namely ($1.14 \leq \omega \leq 1.19$ -- less than one tenth of range of the acoustic band).

+This is in contrast with}\ the top left panel, where the situation is reversed: the acoustic mode is almost independent on $k$ whilst the optical mode varies significantly with $k$; \qq{ here, as $k$ ranges from zero to $\pi/2$, the acoustic band spans $0 \leq \omega \leq 0.32$ whilst the optical band spans $0.67 \leq \omega \leq 2.08$ -- about four times the range of the acoustic band.
+In the lower left panel, both modes vary with $k$. the acoustic and optical modes spanning $0 \leq \omega \leq 0.73$ and $2.00 \leq \omega \leq 2.73$ respectively.
+Similarly, the top right panel also has relatively wide ranges, namely $0 \leq \omega \leq 0.32$ and $0.38 \leq \omega \leq 0.67$.
+The size of the gap between the bands is also affected strongly by $\ro$ and $\mu$, in the four panels the gaps are 0.33, 0.06, 1.27, 0.61 --which we note are small in the first two cases--when $\rho$ is small and significantly larger when $\rho$ is larger. }

 From Figure \ref{disp-fig} we also note that there is a gap between the acoustic and optical modes, and this gap can be relatively wide (as in the bottom panels), but also may be very small (top right panel).
 It is the regions above the optical mode, and between the acoustic and optical modes that we expect breathers to exist and be stable.
 We note that the gap between the two branches is always positive, and is given by